 Assessing learning success can be difficult and may take a variety of different forms.
 Some approaches may include: written reports, trying to see if students can use data and graphs to back up their claims; blog-style articles describing findings from a spreadsheet project; or in-class evaluations, where students work with their laptops out and must complete some tasks in a spreadsheet.

-We believe that spreadsheets have a role in K--12 data science education and can serve as a foundation for work in other tools.
-The interactive and visually appealing elements of working with spreadsheets has the potential to activate a creative side in students, turning math or science from something they have to do to something fun and interesting.
+In closing, we believe that spreadsheets have a part to play in K--12 data science education and can serve as a foundation for work in other tools.
+The interactive and visually appealing elements of working with spreadsheets have the potential to activate a creative side in students, turning math or science from something they have to do to something fun and interesting.
 This may allow for the engagement of an entirely different group of students in STEM classes.